kmjennison/sms_campaign/README.md

 - Create custom messages per reminder (for example, if the second reminder needs a different message than the first)
 - Create a customizable callback function when a user responds to a text reminder
 - Make group signup form and handle authentication
+- Allow groups to enter phone numbers that are authenticated to enroll recipients in a campaign
 - Require Twilio API keys per group (so they can handle payment)
 - Style Django admin